codeflood/chel/docs/subcommands-and-command-chaining.md

     command << (subcommand param1 -named paramvalue)

+Scripts and subscripts can also be used as a subcommand.

+    command << (script -name value)

 # Command Chaining #

 The value of a command can be passed along to the scope of another command using command chaining.
 The output of the previous command is made available by the `~` variable, but is only available to the chained command.